 where we use $\ttc = \tc$ in the second equality.
+This result is identical to the result of special relativity.
 We want to establish a VSL model that takes over the success of SR. Thus, we make a VSL model that satisfies all three equivalence principles.
-In other words, the result of any local experiment (gravitational or not) to a freely falling observer is independent of the observer's velocity and location in spacetime.
+In other words, the result of any local experiment (gravitational or not) on a freely falling observer is independent of the observer's velocity and location in spacetime.
 An inertial frame of reference in SR possesses the property that the acceleration of an object with zero net force acting upon it is zero in this frame of reference.
-That means that such an object is at rest or moving at a constant velocity.
-The core concept in the equivalence principles is {\it locality}.
-Thus, if one assumes that $\tc$ (equally $\ttc$) depends on the cosmic time only ({\it i.e.}, $c = c[a[t]]$), then one can establish the constant $\tc$ at the given cosmic time.
-We are already familiar with this concept when we consider the temperature of the cosmic microwave background radiation (CMB). $T_{\gamma}[a[t]] = T_{\gamma 0} (a[t]/a[t_0])^{-1}$ for the temperature of the cosmic photon where $t_0$ is the cosmic time at the present epoch ({\it i.e.}, age of the Universe), $a[t_0] \equiv a_0$ is the present scale factor which will be set as $1$ later, and $T_{\gamma 0} = T[a_0]$ is the present value of the CMB. $T_{\gamma}$ at the given cosmic epoch is constant and one considers the cosmic evolution of $T_{\gamma}$ as a function of the scale factor only.
+It means that the object is at rest or moving at a constant velocity.
+The core concept in the equivalence principles is locality.
+Thus, if one adopts that $\tc$ (equally $\ttc$) depends on the cosmic time only ({\it i.e.}, $c = c[a[t]]$), then one can establish the constant $\tc$ at the given cosmic time.
+We are already familiar with this concept when we consider the temperature of the cosmic microwave background radiation (CMB).
+The temperature of the cosmic photon $T_{\gamma}[a[t]]$ is expressed as $T_{\gamma 0} (a[t]/a[t_0])^{-1}$, where $t_0$ is the cosmic time at the present epoch (\textit{i.e.}, the current age of the universe), $a[t_0] \equiv a_0$ is the present scale factor which will later be set to $1$, and $T_{\gamma 0} = T[a_0]$ is the present value of the CMB temperature. $T_{\gamma}$ at the given cosmic epoch is constant and one considers the cosmic evolution of $T_{\gamma}$ as a function of the scale factor only.
 This kind of VSL model is called the minimally varying speed of light, ``mVSL''.
 Thus, the four-velocity and four-acceleration of mVSL in an instantaneously co-moving inertial frame become

 These are the same as those of SR. We also investigate the scalar product of a particle's four-velocity and its four-acceleration $U^{\mu} A_{\mu}$ which is given by